Weil am Rhein | the architecture of the Vitra Campus

 Vitra Haus, the show-room building of Vitra was completed in 2010 on a design by Herzon & de Meuron.
 Photo Inexhibit

 Jean Prouvé, Petrol Station 1953-2003.
-Realized in 1953 for Mobil Oil – Socony Vacuum, the Petrol Station is a modular structure made of aluminium sheets and profiles.
+Realized in 1953 for Mobil Oil – Socony Vacuum, the Petrol Station is a modular structure made of aluminum sheets and profiles.
 In 2003 three of them were installed at the Vitra Campus.
 Photo courtesy of Vitra.

 The Vitra Design Museum is a museum dedicated to industrial design and architecture located in Germany at short distance from the Swiss city of Basel.